simonanewton/developer-portfolio/README.md

 ## Description

-This application is a MERN Stack Application Template.
+This is a test repository.

 ## Table of Contents